sarahseverson/project-managers-toolkit/project-managers-toolkit.md

 [Google Apps](http://drive.google.com) (specifically, Google Drive) is a suit of tools for creating documents collaboratively and sharing information.
 Google Apps include a text, spreadsheet, and slide editor, as well as applications for drawing, organizing calendars, and sharing (but not editing) other types of files.

+FSU Libraries uses Google Docs for drafting project documentation, sharing meeting agendas, and collaboratively editing meeting notes.
+Since many authors can edit documents at the same time, it is a great tool for real time collaboration.
+However, since it does allow for so much editing, we preserve static forms of documentation using SharePoint.

 **Benefits:**

 * easy to share documents with large teams for collaboration